icerpc/icerpc-docs/content/getting-started/icerpc-protobuf-tutorial/client-tutorial.md

 ---
-title: Writing your first IceRPC + Protobuf client in C#
+title: Writing your first IceRPC client in C#
 ---

 This tutorial is the second part of a two part series that shows how to create a complete application with IceRPC + Protobuf for C#.
 We start from scratch—you just need to have the .NET 8 SDK installed on your computer.

-The first part of this tutorial showed how to
+The first part of this tutorial showed how to [create the server].
-[create the server][protobuf-server-tutorial].
 This part shows how to create the client.

 {% step title="Create the client" %}